 This accordion comes with B/C tuning which is the most popular option for traditional Irish music.
 We’ve also opted for swing tuning which, again, offers the best sound for Irish music.
 The bass layout is Paolo Soprani – a tried and tested layout approved by the greats themselves.

 The McNeela 3 Voice Premium Accordion is a worthy investment, suitable for intermediate and advanced players alike.

 Paddy Clancy is one of the best Irish makers of high quality button accordions.
 He was originally a partner in the iconic Cairdín brand!
 A skilled craftsman, Paddy really knows his way around the instrument.

 Paddy offers a full line of handcrafted custom made accordions using only the most carefully selected high quality materials.
 His style is heavily influenced by the old tradition of accordion manufacturing.

-One Clancy model in particular stands out however.
-The coveted number one spot on my list goes to the Mini Celtic Accordion.
+One Clancy model in particular stands out: the Mini Celtic Accordion.

 The Mini Celtic is a lightweight, two voice, 21 button model with standard 8 bass keys.
 This is a top of the range instrument, fitted with highest quality handmade reeds.